urbanwuensch/drEEM-online/documentation/subdataset.md

 You can specify any combination of `outSample`,`outEm`, or `outEx`.
 If one of these is not explicitly specified as input, it is automatically set to `false`, resulting in no action along that dimension of the dataset.

-> ***`subdataset` works _only_ with logical inputs.
+> ***Note:*** `subdataset` works _only_ with logical inputs.
 Do not provide indicies of wavelength or wavelengths directly.
-This will be caught during the input validation and results in an error message.***
+This will be caught during the input validation and results in an error message.

 </details>